M365-Consultant/EntraID-LeakedCredentials-Notification/README.md

   - The recipient(s) of the mail (internal or external).
 If you want more than one recipient, you can separate them with the character ; in between.
 - $notifyUser
   - turns the user-notification on (true) or off (false)
+ - $groupid_leakedcredentials
+  - if provided, the users with leaked credentials are assigned to a group, which can be used for e.g. Conditional Access

 # Changelog
+- v0.3 Added group-function
+  - If a group-ID is provided, the users with leaked credentials are assigned to a group, which can be used for e.g. Conditional Access
 - v0.2 Small bug fix on the datetime format
   - The format was on yyyy-MM-ddThh:mm:ssZ instead yyyy-MM-ddTHH:mm:ssZ.
 This caused a error on saving time in 24h format.
 - v0.1 First release